- Delhi Police busted an international arms trafficking racket and arrested the two accused after a brief exchange of firing

 - Mohammad Rehan and Mohammad Qurban, two brothers who are residents of Khurja were identified as the accused

 August 19, 2016: The Delhi Police has busted an international arms trafficking racket and arrested the two accused after a brief exchange of firing on August 18 near Indraprastha Park in Delhi.
 The guns were being supplied from Pakistan via Nepal by terror organizations in India and sold in different parts of the country.
+One can also get the best gun safe easily.

 A consignment of 10 sophisticated foreign made pistols was recovered by the Special cell, the anti-terror unit of the Police.
 10 pistols and 157 live cartridges were recovered.
 The 0.30 bore pistols seized were of Chinese and Russian make while two of the 0.22 bore pistols included a Walther (German) and Sig Sauer (USA), reports The New Indian Express.